 Records & Information

-City records are available and keyword searchable in the City's Online Records Database (and we are willing to help you with your search if you have any difficulties; send an email to the Records Administrator).
+City records are available and keyword searchable in the City's Online Records Database.
 Types of records that are accessible to you online include:

 - Budgets and financial reports of the City.

-- Agendas of more than 7,000 meetings of City Council and City boards and commissions (1958-current)
+- 7,000 agendas of City Council and boards and commissions since 1958

-- More than 4,000 news articles, newsletters and press releases about the City of Durango (1963-current; this is the best way to search for Durango Herald articles about the City)
+- 4,000 news articles, newsletters and press releases about the City of Durango since 1963 (this is the best way to search for Durango Herald articles about the City government)

-- Many thousands of digitized historical records back to 1881, including thousands of photographs, and memorabilia, histories and audio recordings--plus 1,450 folders of records of historic building inventories.
+- Many thousands of digitized historical records back to 1881, including photographs, memorabilia, histories and audio recordings--plus 1,450 folders of records of historic building inventories.

 - Plans, reports, and studies that were produced for the City (1956-current)